 Solar Technologies Research

-Florida Institute of Technology, FL, 1999
+Florida Institute of Technology, 1999

 Florida Institute of Technology, 1994

 B.S.
 Chemical Engineering

 Amir Kabir University, 1990